 Manage Swelling

 Swelling is a common response to tooth extraction.
 You can apply an ice pack to the outside of your face for 15 minutes at a time to reduce swelling.
-Do not use ice for over 15 minutes multiple times a day.
+Don’t use ice for over 15 minutes multiple times a day.

 This is most effective within the first 24 hours after extraction.
-In addition, you can elevate your head when you sleep to increase blood flow to the area.
+You can also elevate your head when you sleep to increase blood flow to the area.

 Eat Soft Foods